UBICenter/ubicenter.org/_posts/2022-08-18-whom-does-maryland-tax.md

 * $8,138 in net federal taxes (that is, net negative tax liability due to refundable credits)
 * $2,395 in state taxes (also due to refundable credits)

 Maryland supplements their income by six percent.
 But as they earn more, the state withdraws that assistance.
 Suppose the parent picks up an extra hour of work per week, adding $650 to their annual earnings.
 Their net income rises to $41,640—they don't even capture $100 of their extra work.
-Their true wage is not $12.50, but $86 / 52 hours = $1.65 per hour.
+Their true wage is not $12.50, but $86 / 52 hours = **$1.65 per hour**.

 ![](../assets/images/2022-08-18-whom-does-maryland-tax/net-income-single-parent-of-two.png)

 We can characterize the difference between one's nominal wage and their take-home wage as the _marginal tax rate_—the share of an extra dollar of earnings that the government takes, either through taxes or through withdrawing benefits.
-In this case, their marginal tax rate on the $650 of marginal wages is ($650-$86)/$650=87%.
+In this case, their marginal tax rate on the $650 of marginal wages is ($650-$86)/$650=**87%**.
 The PolicyEngine chart below details how this single parent’s marginal tax rate changes with additional income (the spikes are from programs that step down rather than phase out smoothly).

 ![](../assets/images/2022-08-18-whom-does-maryland-tax/mtr-single-parent-of-two.png)